 Once again posted by Nandi (sorry i have a man crush on him)j/k

 Before you decide that blocking progesterone is the solution to gyno, consider a few things.
 There is not one case of progesterone induced gyno in the medical literature EXCEPT in those cases where strong synthetic progestins, like medroxyprogesterone, were administered.
 In these cases the gyno is due to suppression of LH and testosterone by the progestin, NOT by a direct effect on breast tissue.
-On a cycle your LH is already suppressed by the AAS anyway.
+On a cycle your LH is already suppressed by the Anabolic Androgenic Steroids (AAS) anyway.

 Breasts have two components: alveoli and ducts.
 The alveoli are what secrete milk; they drain into ducts.
 Gynecomastia is the result of ductal hyperplasia, not alveolar hyperplasia.
 Estrogen stimulates the ductal tissue, while progesterone stimulates the alveoli.
 Alveolar hyperplasia does not contribute to gyno.
 If you want to read more on breast development, I suggest visiting this site: